CodeMiau/CodeMiau/README.md

 - 👋 Hi, I’m @CodeMiau
-- 👀 I’m interested all about swimming
+- 👀 I’m interested in all about swimming
 - 🌱 I’m currently (always) learning
 - 💞️ I’m looking to collaborate on Pied Piper
 - 📫 How to reach me... send me a DM